Home/Blog/Lifestyle/Food & Nutrition/20 Foods Rich in Vitamin C for Better Health and Wellness

 Is banana rich in vitamin C?

-Bananas provide about 10% of the daily recommended value of vitamin C, so they’re not high in it.
+Bananas provide about 10% of the daily recommended value of vitamin C, so they are not considered a high source.

 Is lemon high in vitamin C?

-Yes, lemons are a good source of vitamin C.
+Yes, lemons are considered a good source of vitamin C, providing nearly 50% of the DV per whole fruit.

 Do tomatoes have vitamin C?